mavericklim91/Modeling-SARS-CoV-2-Nucleotide-Mutations/README.md

 ## Source
 This folder contains the python source code for analysing the mutation dynamics of the SARS-CoV-2 genome:

+> seq.py

+* This python script contains the supporting functions for pre-processing of the raw genome sequences

 > spatial.py

 * This python script contains the main driver code for our spatial model and analysis